cerredz/cerredz/README.md

 * 🌍  I'm based in New Jersey
 * ✉️  You can contact me at [retto12345678@gmail.com](mailto:retto12345678@gmail.com)
-* 🧠  I'm learning Next.js, Tailwind CSS, Framer Motion, Three.js
+* 🧠  I'm currently working on my Startup (Reason for the empty commit history)

  ## 📲 Socials